Charles E W Bean, Diaries, AWM38 3DRL 606/210/1 - 1915 - 1918 - Part 6

 many & were shot.
 As they were going

-The lamps inside were still burning - they had bn mens
+the lamps inside were still burning - they had bn mens

 tents & our men went inside & came out holding

-up souvenirs -watch, kit & so on.) inserted]]
+up souvenirs - watches, kit & so on.)

 As they got down Wire Gully they saw